Palks-Studio/candidate-system/README.md

 > 🇫🇷 French version available — English coming soon.
 > Automatic matching recruitment system — PHP 8.x, no database, no SaaS.

-CANDIDATE_FLOW is an autonomous recruitment engine deployable on any standard Apache / PHP 8.x hosting.
+CANDIDATE_SYSTEM is an autonomous recruitment engine deployable on any standard Apache / PHP 8.x hosting.

 The applicant fills out a structured form.
 Their answers are automatically scored against a job profile defined by the recruiter.
 The dashboard displays applications ranked by matching score — from most to least relevant.